wearedevx/groq-for-claude-code/README.md

       First read and process CLAUDE.md with intent.
 After understanding and agreeing to use the policies and practices outlined in the document, respond with YES
       ```
     - This ensures Gemini receives important context and instructions for better assistance.

+    - If Gemini still fucks up, ask it to read CLAUDE.md again.
+This might or might not help!

 ## How It Works: Powering Claude Code with Gemini